 The association has determined that it is impracticable to establish control over the collection of cash receipts prior to entry into its financial records.
-Accordingly, as the evidence available to use regarding tracing revenue (other than membership income and SRQ state funding) amounting to \$396,423 from this source was limited, our audit procedures had to be restricted to the amounts recorded in the financial records.
-We therefore are unable to express an opinion on whether the recorded revenue (other than membership income and SRQ state funding income) of the association are complete and accurate.
+Accordingly, as the evidence available regarding tracing revenue (other than sale of goods and SRQ state funding) amounting to \$119,562 was limited, our audit procedures had to be restricted to the amounts recorded in the financial records.
+We therefore are unable to express an opinion on whether the recorded revenue (other than sale of goods and SRQ state funding income) of the association are complete and accurate.